dashpay/dash-wallet/wallet/README.md

 It's important to know that the development version uses Testnet, is debuggable and the wallet file is world readable/writeable.
 The goal is to be able to debug easily.

-The _testNet3 flavor builds for Testnet.
+The _testNet3 and staging flavors builds for Testnet.

 You can probably skip some steps, especially if you built Android apps before.